 On June 22, 2021, the Company entered into a binding agreement with Rodinia Resources Pty Limited ("Rodinia") to purchase 1.5% of the 2% NSR related to the Hungry Gully and Main Ridge licenses in Jamaica for cash consideration of \$93,497 (US\$75,000) and the issuance of 190,062 common shares valued at \$29,840.
-The agreement also provides the Company with a right of first refusal to purchase the remaining 0.5% NSR.
+The agreement also provided the Company with a right of first refusal to purchase the remaining 0.5% NSR.
+On February 22, 2022, the Company announced that it had purchased the remaining 0.5% NSR for cash consideration of \$31,785 (US\$25,000).

 On July 13, 2021, the Company entered into a binding Heads of Agreement to acquire 100% of Hochschild Mining PLC's ("Hochschild") interest in the Jasperoide copper-gold project in Peru.
 This acquisition closed subsequent to year end on October 13, 2021.
 Consolidation of the ownership in Jasperoide was facilitated through an amendment of the original Master Agreement entered into by C3 Peru in 2017.
-The transaction, between C3 Peru and Compania Minera Ares S.A.C. ("Ares"), a wholly owned subsidiary of Hochschild provided for the payment to Hochschild of 25,001,540 common shares of the Company and the grant of a 1.5% NSR royalty ("NSR") in favour of Ares in respect of the Hochschild Jasperoide mineral concessions subject to the right of the Company to purchase 1% of the NSR (thereby reducing the NSR to

-0.5%) for a price of US\$1,000,000 at any time, replacing the previously granted 1.5% net smelter returns royalty that had no buy back provision.
-The common shares issued are subject to contractual resale restrictions providing that the common shares may not be sold, transferred, optioned, encumbered, pledged or hypothecated in any way, except as follows: (i) as to 25% on the date which is four months from the date of issuance; (ii) as to 25% on the date which is eight months from the date of issuance; and (iii) as to 50% on the date which is 12 months from the date of issuance.
+The transaction, between C3 Peru and Compania Minera Ares S.A.C. ("Ares"), a wholly owned subsidiary of Hochschild provided for the payment to Hochschild of 25,001,540 common shares of the Company and the grant of a 1.5% NSR royalty ("NSR") in favour of Ares in respect of the Hochschild Jasperoide mineral concessions subject to the right of the Company to purchase 1% of the NSR (thereby reducing the NSR to 0.5%) for a price of US\$1,000,000 at any time, replacing the previously granted 1.5% net smelter returns royalty that had no buy back provision.
+The common shares issued are subject to contractual resale restrictions providing that the common shares may not be sold, transferred, optioned, encumbered, pledged or hypothecated in any way, except as follows: (i) as to 25% on the date which is four months from the date of issuance; (ii) as to 25% on the date which is row the date of issuance; and (iii) as to 50% on the date which is 12 months from the date of issuance.